How Cataracts Cause Low Vision and How We Can Help

 For patients with cataracts caused by aging, surgery is usually the most common treatment method.
 Cataract surgery involves the gentle removal of the cataract and a replacement lens, known as an artificial intraocular lens, or IOL.

 But surgery isn’t always an option.
 If your cataracts are from a congenital birth defect or eye disease, there are other effective, less invasive solutions.
-Dr. Mark Rinkov can recommend a number of low vision devices and glasses to enhance your remaining vision and ultimately, improve your quality of life.
+Dr. Cursaro can recommend a number of low vision devices and glasses to enhance your remaining vision and ultimately, improve your quality of life.

 Cataracts and Low Vision?